Gelfand-Fuchs cohomology in algebraic geometry and factorization algebras: Relation to the topological picture

 Now $W$ is the ``Milnor fiber" for the isolated singularity $f=0$.
 (We could define $W$ by $f=\eps$ for any small $\eps$ with the same effect).
 Therefore by Milnor's theorem \cite{milnor}, $W$ is homotopy equivalent to a bouquet of $\mu$ spheres $S^{n}$.
 Here $\mu=(d-1)^{n+1}$ is the Milnor number of the singularity.
-So topological cohomology of $W$ is $\CC^\mu$ in degree $n$ and $0$ elsewhere (except $H^0=\CC$).
+So the cohomology of the space $W$ with values $\CC$ is $\CC^\mu$ in degree $n$ and $0$ elsewhere (except $H^0=\CC$).

 Further, the vanishing of the higher cohomology of the group $\ZZ/d$ with coefficients in any $\CC$-module and the Leray spectral sequence of the Galois covering $p$, combined with the theory of rational homotopy type, imply: